28 Unique Things to Do in the West Midlands

 Giraffe going through the car sunroof for food - West Midland Safari Park Zoo, near Kidderminster, England

-The West Midland Safari and Leisure Park is a safari park located in Bewdley in Worcestershire.
-It is home to some of the world’s most beautiful and endangered animal species.
-The park holds over 165 species of exotic animals, among other attractions such as a small theme park.
-The park contains the largest groups of white lions, cheetahs, hippopotami, and meerkats in the UK, as well as the largest lemur walk-through exhibit.
+The park holds over 165 species of exotic animals, among other attractions such as a small theme park, and it also contains the largest groups of white lions, cheetahs, hippopotami, and meerkats in the UK, as well as the largest lemur walk-through exhibit.

 West Midland Safari Park (Google Maps location)